 - Establishing Fully Accessible Resources to Foster Global Collaboration

 The Center is utilizing technology to create a centralized forum for widely sharing best practices, curriculum, teaching strategies and tools.
 By building a consortium of nursing schools, professionals and leaders connected through technology, the Center is creating a network to make best practices, mentors and research collaborations easily accessible to those even in the most remote locations.
 The Center embraces a strengths-based approach in resource development and fosters a spirit of mutual respect and trust.

 The Center will help partners find ways to enhance and expand the spiritual components of their programs as well as seek new, culturally sensitive ways to incorporate faith into the care of every patient and their family.The holistic integration of medical care and the Gospel is fundamental in the mission of MBF.
 MBF works to partner with the local church in developing nations and the domestic U.S. church to build sustainable health care ministries.

-Lisa joined MBF in September 2016.
-Her primary role is to help develop, oversee and coordinate programs within the Center that will increase the capacity and strengthen the quality of the nursing profession in developing countries.
+Lisa joined MBF in June of 2020.
+Her primary role is to develop, oversee and coordinate programs within the Center that will increase capacity and strengthen the quality of the nursing profession in developing countries.
 She focuses on developing strategic and collaborative partnerships between MBF’s global and U.S. partners.

 Andrew Mayo, CEO, MBF